Zeugma and syllepsis: Type 4

 A special case of semantic syllepsis occurs when a word or phrase is used both in its figurative and literal sense at the same time.
-Then, it is not necessary for the governing phrase to relate to two other parts of the sentence.
-One example, from the song "What's My Name?", is: "Okay, there we go / Only thing we have on is the radio."
-Another example is in an advertisement for a transport company: "We go a long way for you."
+Then, it is not necessary for the governing phrase to relate to two parts of the sentence.
+One example is in an advertisement for a transport company: "We go a long way for you."
 This type of syllepsis operates in a similar manner to a homonymic pun.

 Other types and related figures

 There are several other definitions of zeugma that encompass other ways in which one word in a sentence can relate to two or more others.
 Even a simple construction like "this is easy and comprehensible" has been called a "zeugma without complication" because "is" governs both "easy" and "comprehensible".

 Specialized figures have been defined to distinguish zeugmas with particular characteristics such as the following figures, which relate to the specific type and location of the governing word: